QMIND-Team/offensive_security/Model/README.md

 `modelObject.generateTextFile(outputLength)`

  - Create a file with 'outputLength' number of passwords

+## Visualizing Probability
+ - Run `model.make_name(display)`
+ - Pass in display as 1 and it will generate each character while printing a new graph

 ## How to add new data
 Prepare the new data: `addedFile = open('fileName.txt','r').readlines()`